danielreuter/autofunction/README.md

 This `tweet` type encapsulates all of the information a language model will need to know to manipulate it on the application server or query it from the database.

-We can then write e.g. an `insert` task that takes any record of table fragments--objects containing only the mandatory columns of a table--and inserts them into the database in the correct order, and a `find` task that takes a type and determines how to select it from the database.
+We can then write e.g. an `insert` task that takes any number of table fragments—objects containing only the mandatory columns of a table—and inserts them into the database in the correct sequence, and a `find` task that takes a type and determines how to select it from the database.

-Note `then` and `return` optionally take a *task generator* as an argument, which is a function that takes the previous type in the chain and returns a new task.
+Note `then` optionally take a *task constructor* as an argument, which is a function that takes the previous type in the chain and returns a new task.

 ```ts
 function fragment<T extends ZodTableAny>(table: T): Fragment<T> {